estraph/propertree/README.md

 - on a street with short trees: 488981.66
 ```

+The data shows: **YES**, houses *are* more expensive on streets with tall trees compared to those with shorter trees.

 ### Notes
 Some assumptions and decisions I made which are worth mentioning, and discussing in a follow-up chat:
 - avoided traversing JSON, instead "grep" for relevant lines